 Travel during Thanksgiving weekend is notorious for flight delays and huge traffic jams.
 With some planning and these travel tips, you might have the happiest Thanksgiving ever.

 - SeatGuru Not all coach seats are the same, and a lousy seat often means a bad flight.
 No one wants to sit next to the bathroom or buy a seat with the least amount of legroom.
 With seat configurations for 800 types of aircraft, SeatGuru uses a color-coded system to show good, bad, and average seats.
 You’ll learn valuable information like seat width, pitch (the distance between your body and the seat in front of you), entertainment availability, WiFi, and if the seat has a power source.

 - Airline Apps: Keep up with flight information by downloading the airline app and signing up for text messages with flight updates.
 Use a flight tracker to see the flight’s status and the plane’s current location.
 That way, you’ll know if your flight is delayed or DELAYED!

 - Avoid checking bags if possible, but keep in mind your fellow passengers have the same idea.
-Invest in a carryon that fits under the airplane seat.
-The bags are small, but if you roll your clothes or use packing cubes, you should have enough to get you through the weekend.
+Invest in a carry-on that fits under the airplane seat.
+The bags are small, but you should have enough to get you through the weekend if you roll your clothes or use packing cubes.

-- If you need big, bulky items, or are bringing early Christmas gifts, consider shipping things ahead.
+- If you need big, bulky items or bring early Christmas gifts, consider shipping things ahead.

 Take A Deep Breath